 Many people go right back to carb loading for breakfast once they are no longer a ‘new’ post op, and choose to eat ‘real’ food.
 Bagels, cereal, oatmeal, toast, granola bars, and other to-go foods can lead to weight gain and low energy, not only because of their excesses (low quality carbs and calories) but … Read more »

-I grew up in Vermont – world center for maple syrup production.
-Just to give you an inkling of how proud Vermonters are of their maple syrup and how much they love it, in March and April when the syrup is made, folks have Sugar on Snow parties.
-The main dish is maple syrup boiled … Read more »
+I grew up in Vermont – a world center for maple syrup production.
+Vermonters are very proud of maple syrup and celebrate it, in March and April when the syrup is boiled from the sap, folks have Sugar … Read more »

 I arrived at my office after a wonderful weekend spent testing holiday recipes for our BE holiday section.
-I love sugar free holiday cooking as it gives me an opportunity to show off just how good I can make a dish taste and still remain firmly within the general bariatric post op boundaries.
-I am … Read more »
+I love sugar free holiday cooking as it gives me an opportunity to show off just how good I can make a dish taste and still remain firmly … Read more »

 Laurie Barclay, MD